Church and State

 Church and State Street: The Canadian Experience

-It is an unusual situation in which a more accepting set of human values is applied to those considered non-religious than is applied to Christians, Muslims, Jews and other faith-based organizations.
+It is an unusual situation in which a more accepting set of human values is applied by those considered to be non-religious, than is applied by Christians, Muslims, Jews and other faith-based organizations in their approach to those values.

 Link Here for a 2014 historical perspective on Church and State

-One other divisive debate that has wandered through Parliament over the past several decades is one word in our National Anthem, the word “son.”
-That word was recently removed and replaced by “in all of us command” (here is an earlier post, “In all thy son’s command.”
+Another divisive debate that has wandered through Parliament over the past several decades revolves around one word in our National Anthem – the word “son,” a word now removed and replaced by “in all of us command” (here is an earlier post on the subject, “In all thy Son’s command.”

 The Current Debate

-In a recent front-page article in the National Post, a reporter, John Ivison goes so far as to state a grant application will be denied unless the applicant “supports abortion.”
+In a recent front-page article in the National Post, a reporter, John Ivison states that grant applications will be denied unless the applicant “supports abortion.”
 How quickly the debate takes on an inflammatory tone.
 Even Fox News and right-wing religious groups in the US have jumped on the bandwagon, and neither is very subtle.
-In the instance of the Post article and others, Ivison is not reporting; he is attempting to mould public opinion.
+In the National Post article, Ivison is not reporting but attempting to mould public opinion.
 (A bit of background on the Alberta chapter of Mustard Seed is posted in the footer).

-Even though the courts and four out of five Canadians uphold the “reproductive rights” of women, it is a clause that was not even worthy of being given a second thought for most of our history.
-As a result, women were forced into the shadows, where many suffered grievous injury and died on the altar of some religious group.
+Even though the courts and four out of five Canadians uphold women’s “reproductive rights,” it is a clause that was not even worthy of being given a second thought for most of our history.
+As a result, women were forced into the shadows, where many suffered grievous injuries and died on the altar of some religious group.
 One only needs to follow the path taken with almost every discriminatory practice to see it littered with bodies of the devout.
-Over the past twenty-five years, there has been a tsunami of reports brought forth from a time when women and children had little or no power.
-Today, as old issues are slowly settled, new ones take centre stage, particularly those where women, men and children, were abused by sexual predators.
+Over the past twenty-five years, there has been a tsunami of reports from times when women and children had little or no power.
+As those old issues become settled, new ones take centre stage, particularly those where sexual predators abuse women, men, and children.

-Even in the current reproductive rights conflict (it’s not a debate), people forget that individual women and men are still free to follow their religious conscience.
-While no woman can be forced to have an abortion, she can be coerced into not having one by her religions group.
+Even in the current reproductive rights conflict (not a debate), people forget that individual women and men are still free to follow their religious conscience.
+While no woman can be forced to have an abortion, she can be coerced into not having one by her religious group.
 She might even be pregnant because some groups made it a sin to use a contraceptive.
 Millions upon millions have died of Aids because of that sanction.
-It’s clear within those groups that sex has only one purpose: to procreate.
-Stray outside that line to pleasure and you might be forever damned.
+It’s clear that within those groups, sex has but one purpose: to procreate.
+Stray outside the line to “sex for pleasure” and are eternally damned.
 Thank goodness an earlier government had the moral strength to say, “There is no place for the State in the nation’s bedrooms.”
 (Link)

 … reproduction (birth control and abortion),